TheDinoKingK/dinofault-resource-pack/README.md

 # dinofault-resource-pack
 A minecraft java resource pack with the goal of making the game beautiful to my tastes in almost every way possible
 Includes both the full texture pack and any extra overlay packs I may add in the future
-**Please read credits.md**

-# Disclaimer
+# Disclaimer(s)
+This is resource pack is like a "mashup pack", as alot of assets were inspired or taken from other resource packs made by amazing people.
+please check out [credits.md](Credits.md) to support their work, since without them, this pack would look much worse!

+I will not be supporting or handling any issues with using the pack,
+this is a personal resource pack and I didn't make this with other peoples preferences in mind

-This resource pack is supposed to be used with **Minecraft Java Edition** 1.21.5+
+This resource pack is supposed to be used with **Minecraft Java Edition** 1.21.5+, and will likely never be ported to **Bedrock Edition** or anything before 1.21.x

-Some features of these resource packs require the use of specific mods
+Some features of these resource packs require the use of specific mods, as listed below.

 <details> <summary><h3>Dependences<h3></summary>

 - Continuity
 - Polytone

-**These packs are not fully compatible with Optifine**
+**These packs are incompatible with Optifine**
 </details>

 <details> <summary><h3>Mods Supported<h3></summary>

 - Mod Menu
 - Simple Voice Chat
 - Firehud